BiswasAnanya/saucedemo-manual-testing/08-reports/test-execution-report.md

 **Overall Status: ⚠️ Partially Passed**

-The test execution demonstrates that the core SauceDemo e-commerce workflows are functional, but several defects remain across special-user behavior, field handling, cart functionality, checkout state management, and session isolation.
+The test execution demonstrates that the primary SauceDemo e-commerce workflows are generally functional, but several defects remain across special-user behavior, field handling, cart functionality, checkout state management, and session isolation.

 The results provide a clear basis for defect reporting, regression testing, and future automation coverage.